oasisprotocol/oasis-core/docs/tracing.md

 # How to look at the metrics
 1. Run the compute node with the metrics serving enabled, by passing a command line argument like `--metrics-addr=0.0.0.0:9091` to specify an address from which to serve them.
-2. Run prometheus by running (on host):
+2. Run Prometheus by running (on host):
 ```
 scripts/prometheus-dev.py \
-  --ekiden-name running-ekiden-container-name \
   --config path-to-prometheus.yml
 ```

-The script starts a Prometheus docker container and connects both (ekiden & prometheus) containers to a common network.
-The ekiden container is accessible on: `ekiden` address (via docker network alias).
+The script starts a Prometheus docker container and connects both (Ekiden & Prometheus) containers to a common network.
+The Ekiden container is accessible on: `ekiden` address (via docker network alias).

-Example of a base `prometheus.yml` file (assumes compute node exposing metrics on port 9091):
+Example of a base `prometheus.yml` file (assumes compute node is exposing metrics on port 9091):

 ```
 scrape_configs: